Edwin-metcalf/Edwin-metcalf/README.md

 <p align="center">Software | Games | CS & History </p>
 <hr>

-Hello to anyone who is reading this! welcome to my github.
-I am an aspiring developer in my last year at Vassar College where I plan to be a double major in Computer science and History.
+Hello to anyone who is reading this!
+I am an aspiring developer in my last year at Vassar College where I plan to be a double major in Computer Science and History.
 On the side I am constantly playing video games and trying to make my own.
 I also love sports and am playing lacrosse in college.
 I am always looking to learn new things to become a better software developer.
 <!-- add a current projects and then add a link to your profile website when it is done -->

 <p align="center">